Why Is Roof Repair So Gosh Darn Expensive?

 Even disposal of materials is expensive if your contractor needs to haul away your old, heavy shingles.

-However, you can save on roofing materials with a $1,500 tax credit for certain qualified roofing materials.
-Also keep in mind that a more expensive but longer-lasting roofing material will save money in the long run.
+However, keep in mind that a more expensive but longer-lasting roofing material will save money in the long run.

 Good Labor is Expensive